Center for Hyperbaric Medicine: FAQs

 During the treatment you will rest comfortably in your chair in the well lit hyperbaric chamber.
 There are usually several patients in the room with you and there is always a medical attendant in the chamber also.
 The chamber is filled with pressurized air and you will breathe oxygen.
 Most treatments last about 2 hours.

 During treatment, patients may read a book, do crossword puzzles, listen to music, or sleep.
 At the beginning of each treatment, you will feel the air pressure changes in your ears.
 You will receive instruction on how to equalize ear pressure prior to starting treatment.
 There are no unusual sensations associated with breathing 100 percent oxygen.
 "Air breaks" are given every 30 minutes and water is available to drink during these breaks.
 You will feel just as good at the end of the treatment as you did at the beginning.
 Treatment does not interfere with the ability to work or drive.
-For more information about the patient experience please see our patient brochure.

 What should I expect at my consultation visit with the hyperbaric physician?